The bicycle is an important means of transportation in The Netherlands. We have a good public transportation system with an efficient railway network.

 Bus & Tram

-You travel on buses, trams and subways in the Netherlands with an OV-chipcard.
-This is a card the size of a bankcard which you load with a credit in euros and you can then use for travel on train, bus or tram anywhere within the Netherlands.
+You travel by bus, tram and subway in the Netherlands with an OV-chipcard.
+This is a card the size of a bankcard which you charge with credit in euros and you can then use for travel by train, bus or tram anywhere within the Netherlands.
 It works via a check-in/check-out system.
-You can choose from a personalised OV-chipcard or an anonymous one.
+You can choose between a personalised OV-chipcard or an anonymous one.
 Read more about purchase and use of the OV-chipcard.

-There is one tram-route in Utrecht, with a frequent service between the Central Station and Nieuwegein and IJsselstein to the south-east of Utrecht.
+There is also one tram-route in Utrecht, with a frequent service between Utrecht Central Station and Nieuwegein and IJsselstein.
+The tram departs at the Jaarbeurs side of Utrecht Central station.

-The train in the Netherlands fast and easy and generally quite punctual.
+The train in the Netherlands is fast and easy and generally quite punctual.
 Many students travel by train.
-You can use your OV-chipcard or purchase a ticket at the stations from yellow ticket machines.
-You can pay with cash or an ATM bank card.
-You will find ticket windows only at major stations and will pay a service fee for purchasing the ticket there.
-Buy a ticket before boarding the train.
+You can use your OV-chipcard or purchase a ticket at the trainstations from yellow ticket vending machines.
+You can pay with cash or an ATM bank card (maestro).
+You will find ticket windows only at major stations and you will pay a service fee for purchasing your ticket there.
+Buy a ticket and/or make sure you have enough balance on your OV-chipcard before boarding the train.
+You will always need to check-in your ticket or OV-chipcard before boarding the train.

 Most Dutch students receive a public transportation pass as part of their student financing.